 UKRI have also signed a collaboration agreement with the Office for Students confirming how the two organisations work together on shared priorities across research and teaching.
 The collaboration agreement establishes protocols for sharing information related to transparent approach to costing (TRAC) compliance and governance.

-The threshold at which higher education providers (HEPs) are eligible for dispensation from the need to comply with the full TRAC requirements is £3 million per annum of publicly-funded income, calculated as a five-year rolling average.
+The threshold at which higher education providers (HEPs) are eligible for dispensation from the need to comply with the full TRAC requirements is £3 million each year of publicly-funded income, calculated as a five-year rolling average.

 Being eligible for and applying dispensation reduces the administrative burden of TRAC for HEPs that have low levels of publicly-funded income, but applying dispensation is an institutional decision.
 Being eligible for dispensation does not preclude HEPs from deciding to fully comply with TRAC requirements and to calculate their own rates.

 HEPs that are eligible for, and claiming dispensation, while being required to submit annual TRAC returns for accountability purposes, do not need to comply fully with all the requirements of TRAC.
 Institutions eligible for, and claiming dispensation:

 - do not have to obtain time allocation data robustly from academics (for example, heads of academic departments could provide this information)